Master of Science in Accounting (M.S.A.)

 Accreditation

-Albertus Magnus College is accredited by the New England Commission of Higher Education.
+Albertus Magnus College is accredited by the New England Commission of Higher Education (NECHE).

-The Tagliatela School of Business and Leadership at Albertus Magnus College has received specialized accreditation for the Master of Science in Accounting through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
-The IACBE grants accreditation for business management, public administration, accounting and finance programs only.
-Locations for program offerings are at the sole discretion of the Member.
+The Tagliatela School of Business and Leadership at Albertus Magnus College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
+The IACBE grants accreditation for business-related and accounting programs that are equivalent to an education at the U.S. post-secondary degree level.
+Locations and delivery modes for program offerings are at the sole discretion of the Member.
+For a list of accredited programs please view the IACBE member status page.

 The Master of Science in Accounting is accredited by the State of Connecticut Office of Higher Education.